wielebenwir/commonsbooking/readme.txt

 4. User bookings list

 == Changelog ==

+= 2.2.15 =
+* optmizized migration process
+* fixed issue when default options fields are missing after migration
+* added: set show booking-codes default=on to all imported timeframes from cb1

 = 2.2.14 =
 * fixed: error when using individual table prefix other than wp_